 A 500mAh battery life equates to around 33 hours before recharging is required.
-It's quite good going, that.
-The blue abmiant light indicates a successful bluetooth connection, and makes an audible noise when paired with another device.
+It's good going, that.
+The blue ambient light indicates a successful Bluetooth connection, and makes an audible noise when paired with another device.

 One of the criticisms I see frequently about this device, and similar devices, is the poor quality of the instructions.
-The Betron comes with a mini guide but it appears a lot of items these days come with a minimal instruction set.
+The Betron comes with a mini guide, but it appears many items these days come with a minimal instruction set.

 I suspect this is because the devices are perceived to be 'intuitive', and that 'anyone' should be able to start using them straight out of the box.
 We know this is not always the case, and is something I think manufacturers should revisit.